simPod/GrafanaJsonDatasource/README.md

 ## API

-An OpenAPI definition is defined at [openapi.yaml](https://github.com/simPod/GrafanaJsonDatasource/blob/0.6.x/openapi.yaml).
+An OpenAPI definition is at [openapi.yaml](https://github.com/simPod/GrafanaJsonDatasource/blob/0.6.x/openapi.yaml).
+_You can explore it using [Swagger Editor](https://editor-next.swagger.io/)_.

 To work with this datasource the backend needs to implement 3 endpoints: